Queen's Tears Plant (Billbergia Bromeliads) Care Indoors, Propagation, Problems and Solutions

 Queen's Tears Plant grows best in bright light away from direct sunlight.
 Bright light is necessary to promote flowering.
 However, direct sunlight will cause the leaves to lose their dark-green color and will appear washed out with pale brown leaf patches.

-Regularly rotate the pot to ensure that the bromeliad receives light on all sides for uniform growth to prevent lopsided growth.
+Regularly rotate the pot to ensure that the bromeliad receives light on all sides for uniform growth to prevent unbalanced growth.

 Outdoors, Queen's Tears Bromeliad can be grown in a shaded place like under a tree where it is shielded from direct sunlight.